Country, Culture, People, Future

 Roadmap to Reform

-To address the current power imbalance and inequity in agreement making and heritage protection for Traditional Owners, Governments must:
+To address current power imbalances and inequity in agreement making and cultural heritage protection for Traditional Owners and custodians, in 2020 YMAC developed the following ‘Roadmap to Reform’, requesting government:

-1. Legislate consultation rights and the need for Aboriginal heritage to be considered early in a development process and continue to be considered as new information comes to light, both before and after agreements have been made.
+3. Legislate consultation rights and the need for Aboriginal cultural heritage to be considered early in a development process and continue to be considered as new information comes to light, both before and after agreements have been made.

-1. Mandate cultural heritage plans including ethnographic and archaeological surveys with the involvement of Traditional Owners, legislate a clear regulatory framework surrounding agreement-making, heritage decisions and project approvals.
+4. Mandate Aboriginal cultural heritage plans, including ethnographic and archaeological surveys with the involvement of Traditional Owners and custodians; and legislate a clear regulatory framework surrounding agreement making, heritage decisions, project approvals and land management through the lifecycle of projects that embody the principles of Free, Prior and Informed Consent at every stage.

-1. Provide appropriate funding and training to ensure Prescribed Bodies Corporate (PBCs) are properly resourced to undertake the necessary work to participate in the new heritage regime in Western Australia.
+5. Provide appropriate funding and training to ensure Prescribed Bodies Corporate and other representative bodies are properly resourced to undertake the necessary work to better protect cultural heritage.

-1. And finally, promote the global significance of Aboriginal heritage as an original and irreplaceable part of Australia’s collective cultural heritage and create a clear distinction between heritage protection and the mining approval process.
+6. Promote the global significance of Aboriginal cultural heritage as an original and irreplaceable part of Australia’s collective cultural heritage, and proactively work to protect it.

 Country is our mother, the provider and keeper of cultural belongings.
 Country and Culture go together.
 You can’t have one without the other.